 The Hardware Configure group is used to view and modify settings on the EMRx unit.
-To refresh settings press the settings control within the 4.5 WINDOWS RIBBON CONTROLS.
+To refresh settings press the settings control within the Error!
+Reference source not found.
+Error!
+Reference source not found.

 The Write button is only required when updating the LED frequency settings, all other settings are sent to the connected EMRx unit as soon as they are modified.
 The EMRx unit will memorise settings even after it has been turned off.